vikreinok/beantimer/README.md

 There is a small spring boot app which collects and presents all data.

-How to use bean timer?
+How to use the bean timer?

 **Build agent:**